The Commonplace

 Key Points

-• Functional values → most important predictor of initial trust.
+• Functional and instrumental values → positive effect on initial trust.

 Data & Methods